RESOStandards/reso-certification-utils/lib/certification/data-dictionary/README.md

 ```

 **Notes**
 * The `-p` argument is required.
 This will be the path to the JSON DD testing config.
-See [`sample-dd-config.json`](/lib/certification/sample-dd-config.json)
+See [`sample-dd-config.json`](/lib/certification/sample-dd-config.json).
-* The limit (`-l` or `--limit`) can be changed in pre-testing, but the default will be used for certification
+* The limit (`-l` or `--limit`) can be changed in pre-testing, but the default will be used for certification.
 * The tests are fast-fail, meaning that if the metadata tests don't succeed, data sampling won't be done since the output of the first step is required by others.
-Once the metadata tests pass, each subsequent test can be run individually
+Once the metadata tests pass, each subsequent test can be run individually.

 <br />

 # Data Dictionary 1.7
 For Data Dictionary 1.7, the following tests are run:
-1. **Metadata Validation** (RESO Commander) - Includes type, synonym checking, and Lookup Resource validation
+1. **Metadata Validation** (RESO Commander) - Includes type, synonym checking, and Lookup Resource validation.
-2. **Data Availability Report** (RESO Cert Utils) - Data Availability sampling using the [`replicate` option](/lib/replication/README.md) and the TimestampDesc strategy
+2. **Data Availability Report** (RESO Cert Utils) - Data Availability sampling using the [`replicate` option](/lib/replication/README.md) and the TimestampDesc strategy.

 ```
 $ reso-certification-utils runDDTests -v 1.7 -p your-config.json -a